-Having clarity on how even the smallest piece of work relates back to the vision is motivational for teams because they can trace their piece of the puzzle back to the whole, it allows them to take pride in actively contributing to and progressing toward the organisation’s ultimate purpose.
+Having clarity on how even the smallest piece of work relates back to the vision is motivational for teams.
+They can trace their piece of the puzzle back to the whole; it allows them to take pride in actively contributing to and progressing toward the organisation’s ultimate purpose.

 All of this sounds obvious however, it amazes me how many organisations fail to connect their vision to the day-to-day work of their engineers.

 In one organisation we helped recently, after a few days with the engineers I told the management team I could not work out what the team was trying to build, what the end goal was and therefore how much work was left to do.
 This caused consternation within the leadership team – they felt that what they wanted was clear but when I showed them the reality: work documented across spreadsheets, Jira and Confluence with no relationship to the vision and no ability to measure progress against a goal, they were shocked.

 Documenting the agile product vision and linking it through to the agile backlog to give transparency and to enable teams to accurately measure their progress does not happen by luck.
 Implementing a clear method and structure from the start is vital.

 It is critical teams are able to deliver the vision in small, logical increments so that value is delivered quickly and feedback occurs in a short timeframe.
 This helps to maintain a low cost of change.

 Given the need to link the work of the team to the organisation’s shared purpose, structured design is needed in the early stages.
 The pyramid of scope diagram below shows the relationships which bring structure and meaning to the work of teams.